Welcome to the

-10.2 All amounts settled between the Participants and the DSO during the term of the Contract with respect to the Local Energy Auction shall be settled outside of the Platform in accordance with terms of the Contract.
+10.2 All amounts settled between the Participants and the DSO during the term of the Contract with respect to the Local Capacity Auction, the Local Energy Auction or Local Reserve Auction (including Deployment Payments), Test Activations and Test Deployments shall be settled outside of the Platform in accordance with terms of the Contract.

 Section 11.
 USE OF INFORMATION